 Top tips for serving wines at a BBQ

-If it’s above 20°C, 68°F, outside then it’s perfectly acceptable to chill your red wines.
+If it’s above 20°C (68°F), outside then it’s perfectly acceptable to chill your red wines.

 Also, and this almost goes without saying these days, do avoid plastic cups if possible.

-Great BBQ wine, tasted by Decanter experts
+Great BBQ wine: 18 picks tasted by our Decanter experts

 Search our expert wine reviews